AfforditApi/slate/source/includes/Banking Meta Language Quickstart.md

   CreditScore < 0
 ```

-1. `rule` is the rule keyword, meaning everything after this defines a rule
+1. `rule` is the rule keyword, meaning everything after this defines a rule.
-2. `deny` is the rule type keyword, this rule is a deny rule
+2. `deny` is the rule type keyword, this rule is a deny rule.
-3. `"Reject this loan if credit score is negative!"` is the rule name, the rule name is a string literal and acts as a user facing message when the rule evaluates to true
+3. `"Reject this loan if credit score is negative!"` is the rule name, the rule name is a string literal and acts as a user facing message when the rule evaluates to true.
-4. `=>` lambda operator, expects an expression to follow
+4. `=>` lambda operator, expects an expression to follow.
-5. `CreditScore < 0` is an expression which when evaluated returns a boolean
+5. `CreditScore < 0` is an expression which when evaluated returns a boolean.

 So, if `CreditScore` is equal to -10 then the loan is denied!
 If the `CreditScore` is 100 then for the purposes of this rule the loan can continue processing.
 This does not indicate that the loan is approved, however.